 - More than 30 percent of smart phone users still don’t use passwords to protect their device at all.

 Additionally, Android’s operating system, which is used by more than 50 percent of smartphones in the U.S., is inherently insecure.
-In fact, Statista reported that the National Vulnerability Database identified 523 new Android vulnerabilities, or software errors, in 2016 alone.
+In fact, Statista reported that there were 523 new Android vulnerabilities, or software errors, in 2016 alone.

 While it’s important for banks to remain competitive in the midst of a digital revolution, it’s even more important for banks to educate consumers on how to use this technology wisely, instead of widely, to better protect ourselves and our money.
 While mobile banking offers the convenience of managing your finances from anywhere, at any time, the simple truth is that consumers have a higher risk of being a victim of fraud if they do.